Darknet market: Since Silk Road

-2015 would feature market diversification and further developments around escrow and decentralization.
+Further market diversification occurred in 2015, as did further developments around escrow and decentralization.

 In March 2015, the Evolution marketplace performed an "exit scam", stealing escrowed bitcoins worth $12 million, half of the ecosystem's listing market share at that time.
-The closure of Evolution led to a users redistributing to Black Bank and Agora.
+The closure of Evolution led to users redistributing to Black Bank and Agora.
 However Black Bank, which as of April 2015 captured 5% of the darknet market's listings, announced on May 18, 2015, its closure for "maintenance" before disappearing in a similar scam.
 Following these events commentators suggested that further market decentralization could be required, such as the service OpenBazaar, in order to protect buyers and vendors from this risk in the future as well as more widespread support from "multi-sig" cryptocurrency payments.

 In April, TheRealDeal, the first open cyber-arms market for software exploits as well as drugs, launched to the interest of computer security experts.
 In May, varied DDOS attacks were performed against different markets including TheRealDeal.
 The market owners set up a phishing website to get the attacker's password, and subsequently revealed collaboration between the attacker and the administrator of Mr Nice Guy's market who was also planning to scam his users.
 This information was revealed to news site DeepDotWeb.

 On July 31, the Italian police in conjunction with Europol shut down the Italian language Babylon darknet market seizing 11,254 Bitcoin wallet addresses and 1 million euros.

 At the end of August, the leading marketplace Agora announced its imminent temporary closure after reporting suspicious activity on their server, suspecting some kind of deanonymization bug in Tor.

 By October 2015, AlphaBay was recognized as the largest market.
 From then on, through to 2016 there was a period of extended stability for the markets, until in April when the large Nucleus marketplace collapsed for unknown reasons, taking escrowed coins with it.

 On April 28, investigations into the Italian Darknet Community (IDC) forum-based marketplace led to a number of key arrests.